jrpx/Atelier-Meruru-Date-Transfer-Tool/README.md

 * This breaks many facets of the game.
 For example, the income you get from shops keeps happening on those days of the month
 * I haven't tried to use this tool to intentionally break the game too much
 * If you exceed the end date on the last year, the game over sequence starts
 * I just experimented with rewinding the year.
 I just figured out how to do it.
 It introduced a bug.
 I rewinded from Year 5 to Year 2.
 Once it went from the end of Year 2 to the next day, it stayed Year 2.
-Yeah, that's not the ideal situation
+Yeah, that's not the ideal situation.
+Maybe from Year 5 to Year 4 won't be as bad